-Wolf and his father, Norman, a developer since the mid-1960s, began Icorr in London, Ontario, in the mid-1980s, a time of turmoil, defaulted loans and real estate-owned (REO) portfolios throughout North America.
+Wolf and his father, Norton, a developer since the mid-1960s, began Icorr in London, Ontario, in the mid-1980s, a time of turmoil, defaulted loans and real estate-owned (REO) portfolios throughout North America.

 In the beginning, the company focused exclusively on property management primarily of apartments and offices from west of Toronto down to Detroit, becoming the “manager of choice” for numerous lenders besieged with unwanted properties taken over through foreclosure.